Revealing self-gravity in a Stern-Gerlach Humpty-Dumpty experiment: Introduction

-\paragraph{Introduction} Properly quantizing gravity remains one of the most challenging problems of today's theoretical physics.
-Recently several experiments were proposed, aimed at testing manifestations of the gravitational interaction in the mesoscopic regime (through entanglement \cite{bosesg,vedral}, decoherence \cite{hu2014} and so on).
-It is worth mentioning however that there exists no unanimous agreement about how to quantize gravity even in the Newtonian limit \cite{hua2014}.
-Here we focus on a mean field formulation of Einstein's general relativity originally proposed by M{\o}ller \cite{Moeller} and Rosenfeld \cite{Rosenfeld} in which space-time remains classical while the material source term in Einstein's equation is the average stress-energy tensor, averaged over quantum degrees of freedom.
-In the Newtonian limit, a self-gravitational interaction is thus likely to be present which can be expressed, for instance in the single particle case, through the (non-linear) Schr\"odinger-Newton equation \cite{diosi84,Jones} \\
+Properly quantizing gravity remains one of the most challenging problems of today's theoretical physics.
+Recently several experiments were proposed, aimed at testing manifestations of the gravitational interaction in the mesoscopic regime (e.g., through entanglement \cite{bosesg,vedral}).
+It is worth mentioning, however, that there exists no unanimous agreement about how to quantize gravity even in the Newtonian limit \cite{hua2014,bosecomment}.
+Here we focus on a mean-field formulation of Einstein's general relativity originally proposed by M{\o}ller \cite{Moeller} and Rosenfeld \cite{Rosenfeld} in which space-time remains classical while the material source term in Einstein's equation is the average stress-energy tensor, averaged over quantum degrees of freedom: with $R_{\mu\nu}$ the Ricci tensor, $g_{\mu\nu}$ the space-time metric, $G$ Newton's constant, $c$, the velocity of light and $\hat T$ the stress-energy tensor. \tom{In other words, matter is treated in the mean-field regime.} In the Newtonian limit, a self-gravitational interaction is thus likely to be present, which can be expressed, for instance, in the single-particle case, through the (non-linear) S-N equation \cite{diosi84,penrose96,Jones} \\